tzo13/Currency_Exchange/README.md

 This mini desktop app lets you convert currencies in real-time using the AlphaVantage API.
 It’s simple, sleek, and uses themed widgets so your eyes don’t bleed.
 You're welcome.

 🧾 What It Does

-Converts currency values between EUR, USD, and GBP
+-Converts currency values between EUR, USD, and GBP

-Uses real-time exchange rates from AlphaVantage
+-Uses real-time exchange rates from AlphaVantage

-Built with Tkinter, ttkthemes, and ttk (for the fancy vibes)
+-Built with Tkinter, ttkthemes, and ttk

 🧪 Tech Stack

-Python
+-Python

-Tkinter + ttk for GUI
+-Tkinter + ttk for GUI

-ttkthemes (for the sweet Equilux dark mode)
+-ttkthemes (for the sweet Equilux dark mode)

-requests for HTTP requests to the AlphaVantage API
+-requests for HTTP requests to the AlphaVantage API